 The backcountry skiing or snowboarding activity lets you switch between climbing and descending tracking modes so you can accurately track your statistics.
-You can customize the Mode Tracking setting to automatically or manually switch tracking modes (Activities and App Settings, page 27).
+You can customize the Mode Tracking setting to automatically or manually switch tracking modes (Activities and App Settings, page 25).

-- 1 From the watch face, press GPS. - 2 Select Backcountry Ski or Backcountry Snowboard. - 3 Select an option: - If you are starting your activity on a climb, select Climbing. - · If you are starting your activity moving downhill, select Descending. - 4 Press GPS to start the activity timer. - 5 If necessary, press SET to switch between climbing and descending tracking modes. - 6 After you complete your activity, press GPS, and select Save.
+- 1 From the watch face, press GPS.

+- 2 Select an option:

+- Select Backcountry Ski.

+- Select Backcountry Snowboard.

+- 3 Select an option:

+- If you are starting your activity on a climb, select Climbing.

+- If you are starting your activity moving downhill, select Descending.

+- 4 Press GPS to start the activity timer.

+- 5 If necessary, press SET to switch between climbing and descending tracking modes.

+- 6 After you complete your activity, press GPS, and select Save.